ppriewe88/ppriewe88/README.md

 Recently....
 I finished my second python project!
 This one led me further towards my true purpose of learning python: work with, examine, and visualize data!!
 I boosted my skills in the python packages numpy, pandas, plotly express, and dash (also including pickle and getting introduced to html-formatting)!
 I came up with several awesome dashboards, the project as a whole is included in jupyter notebooks (which are the state of the art medium für data analysises currently).

 Coming up soon....
-I will start working on my first machine learning project!
+I will finish my first machine learning project!

 Eventually....
-I am stoked to some day combine these skills in data- and ML-based projects in the energy sector!
+I am eager to contribute to a sustainable future of the german energy sector with my skills in data and ML!

 Feel free to have a look at my codes, contact me anytime!
-I think I'm a quite nice guy, totally open for conversation and growth by mutual exchange!

-Cheers,
 Patrick